anasedova/anasedova.github.io/_pages/about.md

 **May 2023**: Our paper _"ACTC: Active Threshold Calibration for Cold-Start Knowledge Graph Completion"_ was accepted to [ACL 2023](https://2023.aclweb.org/)! (poster) Check out [paper](https://aclanthology.org/2023.acl-short.158.pdf) and [poster](https://github.com/anasedova/ACTC/blob/main/ACL_poster.pdf).

-**January 2023**: I gave a talk at the [Technical University of Vienna](https://nlp.ec.tuwien.ac.at) on the potential application and future perspectives of weak supervision.
+**January 2023**: Invited talk at the [Technical University of Vienna](https://nlp.ec.tuwien.ac.at) on the potential application and future perspectives of weak supervision.

 **January 2022**: I attended the [ALPS2022 winter school](https://lig-alps.imag.fr) on natural language processing organized by the University of Grenoble Alpes and Naver Labs Europe.

-**November 2021**: I presented our Knodle framework at the 3d Workshop of [European Language Resource Coordination (ELRC)](https://www.lr-coordination.eu).
+**November 2021**: Knodle framework presentation at the 3d Workshop of [European Language Resource Coordination (ELRC)](https://www.lr-coordination.eu).

 **August 2021**: I presented our paper _"Knodle: Modular Weakly Supervised Learning with PyTorch"_ online at [ACL 2021](https://2021.aclweb.org/)!